 The first victims - even in post conflict - are the weakest: street children.
 Most of youth in the countryside and outlying districts of the capital Bujumbura grow up under very poor conditions, so it is not astonishing that lots of them leave their families.
 Reasons are manifold: domestic violence, heritage conflicts, loss of contact with families during the war, or just because of hunger.

-Street children are a part of the townscape of the capital Bujumbura; watching cars, and carrying groceries or trying to earn enough to survive with other small jobs.
+Street children are a part of the townscape of the economic capital Bujumbura; watching cars, and carrying groceries or trying to earn enough to survive with other small jobs.
 There are only a few initiatives taking care of these children who grow up on the streets and have lost all hope of a return to society.
-Since April 2015, political violence in the capital makes life even more difficult for these children.